carabina/SeguePerformer/README.md

 separate definition of `prepare(for:sender:)` to configure the new view controller before it is presented.

-The SeguePerformer class improves upon this by providing a `performSegue(withIdentifier:sender:preparationHandler:)` method which allows for configuration of the new view controller via a trailing closure parameter.
+SeguePerformer improves upon this by providing a `performSegue(withIdentifier:sender:preparationHandler:)` method which allows for configuration of the new view controller via a trailing closure parameter.